 NZ manufacturers need a coherent vocational education and training system and there needs to be a greater emphasis on the supply of high quality and responsive vocational education and training services - secondary, tertiary and in the workplace.
 Practical skills (trades training, lab technicians etc.) plus academically qualified (engineering, R&D, ICT) are all critical.
-(Contact Rachel Simpson, BusinessNZ for more detail on the best way to achieve this rismpson@businessnz.org.nz)
+Manufacturers will be investing in training and upskilling their employees, but if they have a good talent pipeline with the right practical and technical skills then they have a good base to build on.
+Increasing adoption of Industry 4.0 technologies will change the skill mix required and the future of work.
+(Contact Rachel Simpson, BusinessNZ for more detail on the best way to achieve this rsimpson@businessnz.org.nz)

 Covid19 is demonstrating the important role immigration policy plays to ease critical skills gaps, so New Zealand needs a plan on how to safely access the global talent it needs to supplement domestic labour supply.
 This is an urgent issue affecting a lot of different sectors and we need a safe, timely, transparent and predictable approach to access the talent needed.
 In addition, the definition of a skilled worker being paid double the minimum wage is not realistic in some of our provincial towns where a percentage of our manufacturers are based.
 People from overseas provide vital skills not available in the labour market and support international knowledge transfer to build the capability of NZ businesses.
-The current immigration settings are responsive to the challenges we have had in the past, and not forward looking to support NZ's economic recovery.
-Improvements to immigration settings that provide both a supply of overseas talent for NZ businesses, and provide the right mechanisms to keep them in NZ.
-This requires simplification of the immigration process for firms to engage with, improved service delivery and consistency of decisions.
+The current immigration settings are not forward looking to support NZ's economic recovery.
+Improvements to immigration settings that provide both a supply of overseas talent for NZ businesses, and provide the right mechanisms to keep them in NZ are needed.
+Not only do we need more skilled migrants, we also need to keep the ones we already have.
+Some of the rules around work visa renewals, work-to-residency, partner visas, etc. have all changed.
+This is affecting a number of our skilled workers and we are at risk of losing them as they can't get extensions or bring their families to NZ.
+All of the above requires simplification of the immigration process for firms to engage with, improved service delivery and consistency of decisions.